 As retailers endeavour to meet the challenges of trading during a pandemic and the constantly shifting goal-posts – one of the major issues is “How do you deliver products and service in line with rising and continuously changing customer expectations?
 Across all your digital and physical touchpoints retailers need to meet customer expectations and give them what they want, when they want it – smoothly and quickly.
 Otherwise your customers will go elsewhere.

 This means looking differently at stock inventory and how you make the best decisions about delivering orders, and having options to quickly respond when things don’t line up.

 There is currently a big mismatch between ideal and reality.
-While 92% of consumers say product availability is very important to them, only 45% of retailers rate their execution as excellent, according to BRP.
+While the vast majority of consumers say product availability and delivery is very important to them, only a minority of retailers rate their execution as excellent.
 The problem is achieving optimized fulfilment whilst maintaining profitability.

 Retailers need to be looking at this from an end-to-end perspective.
 At the front end of the retail supply chain, there needs to be a range of customer-touch point solutions and ominchannel service options.
 Behind the scenes, retailers need to build the right infrastructure to anticipate, manage and satisfy the expectations, and then ensure that the right inventory and assortments are in the best locations for rapid and smart fulfilment.

 With a solid end-to-end processes, customers will easily transition from their initial excitement to purchase without unnecessarily losing a sale.
 Customers need to feel confident that their product is available and ready to go to them according to their requirements.
 Offerings such as click-and-collect mean giving access to up-to-the-minute in store stock holdings to be sure the item is there when the customer arrives, and wants a quick easy purchase.

 In other situations, say when an item is not in stock, require similar management.
 Save a sale by offering endless aisle, but you need to make sure you can suggest delivery windows that are based on real inventory availability.
 Your in-store staff need to also be empowered to access accurate inventory, as must your in-store self serve kiosks.